ProjectSegfault/website/src/routes/minecraft/+page.md

 # { title }

-We have an invite-only SMP server running on our network on version 1.18\* (1.18, 1.18.1, 1.18.2) which is also bridged to Bedrock using GeyserMC.
+We have an invite-only SMP server running on our network on version 1.19.x which is also bridged to Bedrock using GeyserMC.

 ## How do I join?

-If you would like to join, please join our Matrix space or and ask a project member to whitelist your account.
+If you would like to join (you dont), please join our Matrix space or and ask a project member to whitelist your account.
 The link to the Matrix space can be found on the navigation bar at the top of the page.

 ## Rules